Entry requirements (eligibility) for doctoral education

 Advertised doctoral positions

-The eligibility assessment starts as soon as you have applied for an advertised doctoral position via the Varbi recruitment system.
-The documents you submit when applying for the doctoral position will be used in the review for eligibility.
+The eligibility assessment begins after you have submitted your application for an advertised doctoral position via the Varbi recruitment system.
+Please note that you must certify your eligibility for each doctoral position you apply for.

 Non-advertised doctoral positions